 As a result, you will need to make it as easy as possible for your clients to complete their purchases at the checkout phase.
 There should be a few steps as possible between your client placing an item in his cart and actually paying for it.

 The ideal checkout process would allow a client to make a confirmed purchase using information which has already been submitted, or which could be submitted later on.
 Anything extra is an obstacle to making a purchase.
-Easy to use payment methods such as PayPal, where a customer does not need to submit all his banking details, may also improve confidence in the site.
+Easy to use payment methods such as PayPal or Stripe, where a customer does not need to submit all his banking details, may also improve confidence in the site.

 Many website designers try to push as much information onto a page as possible.
 This is particularly true when it comes to areas of a site which do not require scrolling.
 When a viewer lands on a site, therefore, he often feels overwhelmed by what is presented to him.